Updated: Apr 26

 You’re most welcome to check out my Raising Creative Thinkers Guidebook.
 What I write today is much more academic.
 But that is the beauty of this inspirational book.
 My paintings serve to ignite.
 I have another book that you might find empowering: Revitalizing Creativity by Reading, Writing and Coloring.
 It offers heartwarming stories, poems, paintings, and creative coloring.

 My website offers online teacher tools.
 Share them with colleagues and students to help them see the benefits of a student-centered humanistic approach, and to see how to implement it for a more communicative climate.
-The Raising Creative Thinkers Academy offers 3 plans.
-The SEL & PBL by 5 E’s Basic and Prime provide a workshop replay and tools.
-The Teach Best 2020 is a subscription to exclusive research-based blog posts helping meet challenges at uncertain times.
+The Raising Creative Thinkers Academy offers a free outline on implementing creativity education and a stimulating concise training.

 I hope these books, tools, and training help you be at your best under the current circumstances.
 If each of us contributes even slightly to make sure change is for the good, we will prepare children and youth more thoroughly for their futures.

 To sum up, for long focus was on what to teach.
 Now we need to nurture the how, firstly adopting constructive communication.
 The benefit is the social-emotional learning we will model.

 For productive developments,